Hobart railway station: Roundhouse

-The Hobart Roundhouse, with a diameter of 334 ft, was a significant railway roundhouse capable of accommodating 22,000 people and featuring a 75 ft, electrically driven turntable, the largest in Australia, which could turn 60 locomotives per hour.
+The Hobart Roundhouse, with a diameter of 334 ft, was a significant railway roundhouse capable of theoretically accommodating 22,000 people and featuring a 75 ft, electrically driven turntable, the largest in Australia, which could turn 60 locomotives per hour.

-It served 45 engine roads and housed modern facilities like hydraulic lifts for removing locomotive wheels, hot water circulation for boiler cleaning, and various staff amenities.
-At its completion in 1915, the roundhouse was well-equipped with the latest machinery and powered by electricity.
+It served 45 engine roads and housed modern facilities such as hydraulic lifts for removing locomotive wheels, hot water circulation for boiler cleaning, and various staff amenities.

-Demolished in stages, with the final part removed in 1984, the roundhouse has inspired recent development proposals at Macquarie Point, including an unrealised 2015 masterplan by John Wardle and the 2024 Macquarie Point Stadium precinct plan by Cox Architects.
+Demolished in stages by 1984, the roundhouse has inspired development proposals at Macquarie Point, including an unrealised 2015 masterplan by John Wardle and the 2024 Macquarie Point Stadium precinct plan by Cox Architects.